 Introducing the Foundational Economy is a short accessible guide which in 10 pages explains the basics for an European audience.
 You can get a condensed version of the argument in the What is the Foundational Economy? slides prepared for a Promoting Economic Pluralism seminar.
 These introductions give an up to date overview of ideas which are developed in the Foundational Economy book which was published in English in September 2018 and appears in Italian in April 2019 and in German in June 2019.

 - The foundational economy is about collective consumption through networks and branches which are the infrastructure of civilised everyday life.
 The foundational includes the material infrastructure of pipes and cables which connect households plus providential services like health and care which citizens rely on; outside the foundational, there is a mundane overlooked economy of haircuts and takeaways.

 - The foundational economy is about universal basic services which are a citizen entitlement and it is therefore about politics as much as economics.
 From a foundational view point, the distinctive role of public policy is not to boost private consumption by delivering economic growth but to ensure the quantity and quality of foundational services.

 All this grows out of earlier, simpler statements of position.
-The foundational concept was originally presented in the 2013 CRESC Manifesto for the foundational economy.
-This came out of dissatisfaction with generic industrial and regional policy focused on next generation industries and attracting mobile inward investment through competitivity; against this we argued that there was a large, neglected and sheltered economy with around 40% of the workforce engaged in providing households with basic goods and services.
-In the past five years we have been thinking through how and why this matters
+The foundational concept was originally presented in the 2013 Manifesto for the foundational economy This was produced by a group of researchers ,mainly based in the CRESC research centre at the University of Manchester.
+This statement came out of dissatisfaction with generic industrial and regional policy focused on next generation tradeable industries and attracting mobile inward investment through competitivity.
+Against this, the Manifesto (2013) argued that there was a large, neglected and sheltered economy with around 40% of the workforce engaged in providing households with basic goods and services.
+In the past five years we have been thinking through how and why this matters.

 Website developed and maintained by Cynog Williams.